learn-co-curriculum/performance-api/README.md

 ...
 ```

 The first query, `SELECT "users".* FROM "users"`, loads all of our user objects.
-However, we also need to load each users movies.
+However, we also need to load each user's movies.
 In order to load that data, we have to iterate over every single user object _and_ load that object's movies.

 ### Enter the N + 1 Problem